-- (a) Student support services include individual and group assessment, interventions and referrals that address the social, emotional, and mental health needs of students.
+- 1. Student support services include individual and group assessment, interventions and referrals that address the social, emotional, and mental health needs of students.
 Each school has comprehensive student support services that are provided by qualified community partners and qualified District and school staff.
-Each member of the school community for whom the District bears responsibility to provide services has access to appropriate support services. - (b) District staff and qualified community partners provide prevention education training and support to students that involve skills-based learning opportunities that address the physical, emotional, mental, behavioral, and social dimensions of health. - (c) The District will use early identification and intervention to ensure all children are prepared for success.
+Each member of the school community for whom the District bears responsibility to provide services has access to appropriate support services. - 2.
+District staff and qualified community partners provide prevention education training and support to students that involve skills-based learning opportunities that address the physical, emotional, mental, behavioral, and social dimensions of health. - 3.
+Educators can work with support services personnel, related services and community partners to address health within the classroom.

+4. The District will use early identification and intervention to ensure all children are prepared for success.

-5405.90 Student, Family and Community Involvement
+5405.90: Student, Family and Community Involvement